-Topical Corticosteroids(TCS) are easily absorbed through the skin surface.
-They liaise with the systemic corticosteroids secreted by the adrenal gland to reduce pain and swelling associated with an inflammatory procedure.
+Topical Corticosteroids(TCS) are easily absorbed through the skin surface, particularly on the face.
+They liaise with the systemic corticosteroids secreted by the adrenal gland to reduce pain and swelling associated with an inflammatory process.

-A dermatology journal first recognised Topical Steroid Withdrawal (TSW) in 1979, but recent cases spread online through social media have brought the ailment to the limelight once more.
+A dermatology journal first recognised Topical Steroid Withdrawal (TSW) in 1979, but recent cases spread online through social media have brought a tidal wave of awareness to surface.
 It is now acknowledged by the National Eczema Society in the USA, earning the name ‘’Red Skin Syndrome’’.

 Why are Topical Steroids Used On The Face?